The motion picture of the

 Taken all round, and considering their comparatively primitive appliances, Spencer did well to turn out the films he did in connection with the Burns–Johnson fight.
 They are excellent both in focus, direction, and light.10

-(The reason that Pathé Frères was thought to be doing the filming may have been the arrival of three of the company's operators at Sydney on 28 November, on their returning from a filming expedition at the Solomon Islands and Papua.)
+(The reason that Pathé Frères was thought to be doing the filming may have been the arrival of three of the company's operators at Sydney on 28 November, on their return from a filming expedition at the Solomon Islands and Papua.
+They did not go to Australia and the South Pacific with the ultimate purpose of filming the fight because it hadn't been agreed to when they left Europe.)

 The person in charge of the filming was almost certainly Cosens Spencer, with the cinematography done by Ernest Henry Higgins and at least one other person.
 Arthur Embery Higgins, Ernest's younger brother, assisted with filming operations, though he didn't claim to have shot a film there.7